No products in the cart.

 5. Address type

-Some of the shipping services have different rates depending on whether the address is residential or commercial. they offer slightly lesser rate for residential addresses.
+Some of the shipping services have different rates depending on whether the address is residential or commercial. they offer a slightly lesser rate for residential addresses.
 Hence, your address validation plugin should be able to detect the type of address entered by the customer.

 6. Confirming address manually